leejeongho3214/Synthetic-Hand-Dataset-Including-a-Forearm/README.md

 run 'src/tools/train.py'
 ```
 ## Error
-If it happens error message about path as "src/...", you can insert below code.
+If it happens error message about path as "src/...", you can insert the below code.
 ```python
 import sys
 sys.path.append("/usr/your/path/Wearable_Pose_Model")